top of page

 Saturday Catch-Up: Change Managers Between Roles

-In this Saturday Catch-up, we look at how this is a regular cycle, and what change managers can do in their down time to remain productive and buoyant.
+In this Saturday Catch-up, we look at how this is a regular cycle, and what change managers can do in their downtime to remain productive and buoyant.

-2. During our down time, there are many options for change professionals to build skills in anticipation of the roles that will come in the next cycle.
-Published Feb 11, 2024, Building a Career in Change Management: 5 Skills to cultivate provides an insight into some essential skills for change managers that might surprise you!
+During our downtime, there are many options for change professionals to build skills in anticipation of the roles that will come in the next cycle:

 That's the Saturday Catch-up this week: Change Managers Between Roles